-- Contact your entire database before the 25th May 2018 to ask them to opt in to the various types of communication you plan on sending
+- Contact your entire database (marketing or otherwise) before the 25th May 2018 (NOT AFTER) to ask them to opt in to the various types of communication you plan on sending.

 - Create a retention schedule for data.
 When the data has reached the end of its retention period destroy it in accordance with a data destruction policy (minimise the data you hold)